-The Education Directorate has been busy over the past few months upgrading and expanding ACT public schools right across the Territory in preparation for the 2020 school year.
+The Education Directorate continues to upgrade and expand ACT public schools right across the Territory.
 We are working hard to ensure that every child has access to great, accessible and sustainable facilities and school infrastructure that support high quality education in our rapidly growing city.

 The ACT Government aims to ensure that every Canberra child has access to a great local school close to home, which is why we have been expanding schools in Gungahlin, the inner north, and the inner south with permanent and temporary infrastructure, providing more places for our students.

-For the beginning of the 2020 school year, we refurbished Amaroo School to accommodate student growth, expanded staff and administration areas at Gungahlin College.
+For the beginning of the 2020 school year, we refurbished Amaroo School to accommodate student growth, and we expanded staff and administration areas at Gungahlin College.
 We installed high quality transportable classrooms at Forrest Primary School, Telopea Park School and Lyneham High School to provide more places for students.
-A permanent expansion to Neville Bonner Primary School to accommodate an additional 175 students and new transportable classrooms for Red Hill School and Fraser Primary School will be completed within the next couple of months.
+A permanent expansion to Neville Bonner Primary School to accommodate an additional 175 students and new transportable classrooms for Red Hill School and Fraser Primary School have also been completed.

-We have been upgrading facilities and infrastructure in public schools across Canberra as we head into the 2020 school year.
+We have been upgrading facilities and infrastructure in public schools across Canberra ready for the 2020 school year.
 Upgrades to school infrastructure can mean a range of things including changing the layout of existing indoor and outdoor spaces, updating and modernising spaces, furniture and appliances, and upgrading technology, all while delivering learning environments that are accessible and sustainable.
 We want to ensure that our school infrastructure supports the great teaching and learning that occurs in them every day.

 Some of the school upgrades we’ve been delivering across the Territory include: